 - Immunoadjuvant potential - in a study done to find the efficacy of a vaccine on adding shatavari, showed improved immunological response to fight against the infection causing agents (4)

 - Antioxidant activity - due to its high antioxidant activity, the herb has been found to aid in anti-aging by preventing free radical damage to the skin.

 - Help to treat depression - A 2009 study on rodents found the antioxidants in shatavari have strong antidepressant abilities.
 They also impacted neurotransmitters in the brain.

-- Prevents kidney stones - roots of shatavari have been known to prevent the formation of kidney stones by increasing the levels of magnesium in the urine.
+- Prevents kidney stones - roots have been known to prevent the formation of kidney stones by increasing the levels of magnesium in the urine.
 Adequate levels of magnesium have been known to prevent stones.